 2. Start a workflow

 This is a very valuable action, and it shouldn’t be discounted.
 It’s often missing from other CRMs, which in and of itself makes it valuable.
-Most importantly, this workflow action allows you to link multiple workflows together automatically, which, three years in, still blows my mind.
+Most importantly, this workflow action allows you to link multiple workflows together automatically, which, four years in, still blows my mind.
 This is great to use in any number of scenarios, but some of my favorites are linking a separate invoice and contract sequence, and also my “Booked” workflow for after clients have signed their contract and paid the first invoice installment.
 The fact that I don’t have to trigger any of these separate workflows manually is incredible!

 3. Change project status